affiqdarimy/crystal/README.md

 ## 🎯 Overview

-Qamara Boutique Crystal Discovery is a modern, responsive web application that showcases various crystals with detailed information about their healing properties, characteristics, and practical uses.
+Qamara Butiq Crystal Discovery is a modern, responsive web application that showcases various crystals with detailed information about their healing properties, characteristics, and practical uses.
 The website features an intuitive interface with search functionality and interactive crystal cards.

 ## ✨ Features